MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/scheduling-experience.md

 ---
 title: Set up the Service Scheduling experience
-description: Learn about Service Scheduling experience in Dynamics 365 Customer Service
+description: Learn about how to set up the Service Scheduling experience in Dynamics 365 Customer Service
 author: lalexms
 ms.author: laalexan
 ms.reviewer: shujoshi